sabomichal/immutable-xjc/README.md

            com.sun.tools.xjc.Driver -d /tmp/src -immutable <schema files>
 ```
 #### Maven
 Maven users simply add the IMMUTABLE-XJC plugin as a dependency to a JAXB plugin of choice.
-The following example demonstrates the use of the IMMUTABLE-XJC plugin with the Mojo jaxb2-maven-plugin.
+The following example demonstrates the use of the IMMUTABLE-XJC plugin with the mojo *jaxb2-maven-plugin*.
 ```xml
 <plugin>
     <groupId>org.codehaus.mojo</groupId>